sap-tutorials/Tutorials/tutorials/cp-starter-isuite-api-management/cp-starter-isuite-api-management.md

 ## Details
 ### You will learn
   - How to create a service instance and key
-  - How to define and expose an integration flow endpoint as an application programming interface (API)
+  - How to define and expose an integration flow endpoint as an API
-  - How to assign a policy to the API.
+  - How to assign a policy to the API
+  - How to call the API and execute the integration flow using the API portal

+In this tutorial, you will define the endpoint of the integration flow developed in the last tutorial as an application programming interface (API).

+In addition, you will assign a policy template to the API to define how the API is called.
 A policy defines, for example, how an API can be called.
 In this tutorial, you assign a policy that defines an authentication of the API according to OAuth 2.0 client credentials grant.
 It is a secure way to control access to an API.

-  - How to call the API and execute the integration flow using the API portal
+After you have performed these steps, you can use the Design, Develop and Manage APIs capability of Integration Suite to finally call the API to fetch the product details.

 ---